 peeled and quartered

-For the Vinaigrette: Whisk together shallot, garlic, anchovies, and vinegar in a large bowl.
+Make The Anchovy Vinaigrette: Whisk together shallot, garlic, anchovies, and vinegar in a large bowl.
 Slowly drizzle in olive oil while whisking.
 Add some salt and pepper and whisk to combine.

 Fry The Capers: Return the pan to heat and add enough oil to coat the bottom of the pan.
-Heat over medium heat until oil shimmers then add the capers and fry until just crisp, about1 minute.
+Heat over medium heat until oil shimmers, add the capers and fry until just crisp, about 1 minute.
 Remove to a paper towel-line plate and set aside.

 Serve The Niçoise Salad; To serve the salad, arrange the greens, beans, potatoes, tomatoes, egg, olives, tuna, basil, and capers on a serving plate.
 Top with a pinch of salt and a drizzle of the dressing then serve, passing additional dressing along the side.